kevinstu/Portfolio-2021/_data/blog/2021-02-01-deeptalks.md

 ---
 Deeptalks is an up and coming Youtube channel that highlights new companies.

-I manage the content and edit the videos using FinalCutPro.
+I manage content for this channel and edit the videos using FinalCutPro.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VW1odTxRcgU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>